jainshilpi/Expresso/README.md

 ./expresso.py --Analysis barebones --NumberOfTasks 2
 ```

+`--NumberOfTasks` is the maximum number of indivudual tasks to run as the analysis will be broken down to several jobs automatically.
+Give a very large number to run over all events.
+Each task will run 30,000 events.
+So if your total events is 60,000, you need atleast 2 tasks.
+So `--NumberOfTasks 4` is certainly sufficient.

 The `--AnalysisPoint` argument is a string is available to be used to your scripts to that you can customize what you want to do
 See example in Analysis/barebones (check preselection.py, preprocessor.py, analysis.py).
 This is an optional argument.